jackperry2187/mindfulcraft/README.md

   - Current # of unique messages: **20**
 - [X] Improve config understandability (see [Config Guide](#config-guide))
 - [ ] Implement more options into config, possibly split into multiple files
+- [ ] Add commands for:
+  - [ ] Sending a message to a player (randomly selected like normal)
+  - [ ] Viewing time left until next one would be sent to a player
+  - [ ] Enabling/Disabling the mod
+  - [ ] Changing the interval between messages
 - [ ] Super stretch: create own UI popup with more customization as opposed to using Minecraft's built-in toast system

 ## Message Examples